awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-jobs-job.md

   This field is reserved for future use\.
 + `Role` – *Required:* UTF\-8 string\.

-  The name or ARN of the IAM role associated with this job\.
+  The name or Amazon Resource Name \(ARN\) of the IAM role associated with this job\.
 + `ExecutionProperty` – An [ExecutionProperty](#aws-glue-api-jobs-job-ExecutionProperty) object\.

-  An ExecutionProperty specifying the maximum number of concurrent runs allowed for this job\.
+  An `ExecutionProperty` specifying the maximum number of concurrent runs allowed for this job\.
 + `Command` – *Required:* A [JobCommand](#aws-glue-api-jobs-job-JobCommand) object\.

-  The JobCommand that executes this job\.
+  The `JobCommand` that executes this job\.
 + `DefaultArguments` – A map array of key\-value pairs\.

   Each key is a UTF\-8 string\.